Modular many-valued semantics for combined logics: Semantics for combined logics

 \begin{theorem} The combination of single-conclusion logics characterized by PNmatrices is the multiple-conclusion logic characterized by the strict product of their $\omega$-powers, that is, $\tuple{\Sigma_1,\vdash_{\Mt_1}}\bullet\tuple{\Sigma_2,\vdash_{\Mt_2}}=\tuple{\Sigma_1\cup\Sigma_2,\vdash_{\Mt_1^\omega\ast \Mt_2^\omega}}$. \end{theorem}

 Though still usable, this result does not provide us with a finite-valued semantics for the combined logic, even if departing from finite-valued PNmatrices.
-Indeed, in the relevant cases, a $\omega$-power PNmatrix is always infinite (and not even denumerable), the exceptions being $\omega$-powers of PNmatrices with at most one truth-value, easily seen to be saturated to begin with.
+Indeed, in the relevant cases, a $\omega$-power PNmatrix is always non-countable, the exceptions being $\omega$-powers of PNmatrices with at most one truth-value, which are actually saturated to begin with.
 Note also that the situation is not unexpected, as we know that some combinations cannot be endowed with finite-valued semantics~\cite{charfinval}, and it is playing the role of meet-closure in the case of bivaluations.
 Still, there are cases when saturation is not necessary (we will see a relevant example of this phenomenon in Subsection~\ref{sub:axioms} below), or when saturation can be achieved by a finite power of the given PNmatrix.
 We present some examples below, and further discuss this question in the conclusion of the paper.

 \begin{example} (Three-valued implications of Kleene and \L ukasiewicz).\\ Recall Example~\ref{lk}, where we discussed the combination of the three-valued implications of Kleene and \L ukasiewicz in the multiple-conclusion setting, with shared implication, and we concluded that the resulting logic coincided with the multiple-conclusion version of the implication-fragment of classical logic.